Joe Duffy: Panto

-Lampooning of Duffy on The Savage Eye
+Lampooning of Joe Duffy on The Savage Eye

-Duffy is frequently lampooned at length on the satirical TV programme The Savage Eye.
-It portrays him as a fetish garment clad sado-masochist who derives perverse pleasure by urging his call-in radio listeners in a strong working class Dublin accent, to express excesses of degradation and misery as he "empathizes" verbally and plays with his nipple clamps.
+Duffy was frequently lampooned at length on the satirical TV programme The Savage Eye.
+It portrays him as a fetish garment clad sado-masochist who derives perverse pleasure by urging his call-in radio listeners in a strong working class Dublin accent, to express excesses of degradation and misery as he "empathises" verbally and plays with his nipple clamps.
 Duffy has since questioned viewership figures for The Savage Eye on his daily radio show and had questioned whether it is "blasphemous" on his Sunday afternoon religious affairs TV show Spirit Level.

 Personal life

-Joe Duffy is married and is the father of triplets.
+Joe Duffy is married to June and is the father of triplets born in 1995.
 He currently resides on Dublin's Northside.

+Duffy retraced his Christian roots in 2010 by hosting an RTÉ One TV show called Joe Duffy's Spirit Level which discussed the great faith of the Irish people and various religions present in the country, and also queried whether David McSavage's satirical portrayal of Duffy could be considered blasphemous.

 His autobiography Just Joe was launched by Gay Byrne in Harry's Bar in October 2011.

 In 2014, Duffy made a cameo in Mrs. Brown's Boys D'Movie as himself.
 The film was negatively received but was a moderate box office success.
-In "Here Comes The Hotstepper (Remix)", the voice of Duffy can be heard in the song's intro.

 In August 2022, Joe described on his radio programme his terrifying recent encounter with a weever on a Dublin beach, leading to 'excruciating pain' which necessitates him wearing swim boots at all times.